• Home

 Make the Chocolate Frosting

-• In the large bowl of an electric mixer or using a hand held mixer, beat the butter or vegan baking stick until smooth and creamy.
+• In the large bowl of an electric mixer or using a hand held mixer, beat the ¾ cup unsalted butter or vegan baking stick until smooth and creamy.
 About 2 minutes.

-• With the mixer on very low speed, slowly add in the confectioners' sugar.
+• With the mixer on very low speed, slowly add in the 3.5 cups confectioners' sugar.

-• With the mixer on low speed still, add in the cocoa powders.
+• With the mixer on low speed still, add in the 1 cup cocoa powder.

 Assemble the Cupcakes